fuzzypawzz/preact-signals-vue/README.md

 to fully separate the global state tooling from the view layer.

 4. You have a library full of code that uses another reactivity system, and you need that code to work in a Vue environment, but you don't have the time to rewrite all of it.

-I love Composition API! — don't get me wrong.
-This is merely a demonstration that a lot is possible when you think a bit out of the box and put your architectural thinking to the test.

 ## How to run the app